algunion/HTMLForge.jl/README.md

 # HTMLForge.jl

-HTMLForge.jl is a Julia wrapper around
-[Google's Gumbo library](https://github.com/google/gumbo-parser) for parsing HTML.
+In the current state, HTMLForge.jl is a Julia wrapper around [Google's Gumbo library](https://github.com/google/gumbo-parser) for parsing HTML.